 Group therapy: Group therapy sessions are held daily.
 During these sessions, you will meet together with other patients and discuss topics such as depression, self-esteem, impulsivity, anxiety, behavior choices, and self-control.
 Rehabilitation groups are held twice a day on a daily basis.
 We offer recreation groups that are held three days per week.

-Family therapy: At Valley Behavioral, we know how important family involvement is in one’s treatment process.
+Family therapy: At our mental health rehab center, we know how important family involvement is in one’s treatment process.
 While being treated, family sessions will occur at least once per week.
 Additional sessions can be conducted at the discretion of the therapist based on the needs of the client.

 - Arts and crafts